Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Introduction

 Here, $c$ is a constant.
 This equation obeys the comparison principle, and therefore it has a unique viscosity solution $u^\lam: M\to\R$.
 As $\lam\to 0$, equation \eqref{e1} tends to a critical Hamilton-Jacobi equation

 and then we are interested in the asymptotic behavior of the family of solutions $\{u^\lam\}_{\lam>0}$.
 In the sequel, for abbreviation, we set

 As is well known, there is only one special \emph{critical value} $c=c(\GG)$ such that the H-J equation $\GG(x, Du(x))=c$ admits viscosity solutions.
-So it is natural to consider equations \eqref{e1} and \eqref{e2} only for $c=c(\GG)$, i.e.,
+Thus it is natural to consider equations \eqref{e1} and \eqref{e2} only for $c=c(\GG)$, i.e.,

 and

 Note that $H(x,p,\lam u)$ locally uniformly converges to $\GG(x,p)$ as $\lam\to 0$, by the stability of the viscosity properties, any accumulation point of the set $\{u^\lam\}_{\lam>0}$ must be a viscosity solution of \eqref{eq_G}.
 Nevertheless, equation \eqref{eq_G} has infinitely many solutions, and it is not clear that limits of $\{u^\lam\}_{\lam>0}$ along different subsequences yield the same solution.
 Our starting point is to study the uniform convergence of the whole family $\{u^\lam\}_{\lam>0}$.